scottslacksmith/any_ptr/README.md

 The processor used for benchmark was an Intel i7-4710HQ 2.3GHz

 ## Debug vs Release
-By default, benchmark builds as a debug library.
+By default, any_ptr builds as a debug library.
 You will see a warning in the output when this is the case.
 To build it as a release library, use:
 ```
 cmake -DCMAKE_BUILD_TYPE=Release
 ```